UX Design8-minute read

 Customer experience design is a web of interconnected interactions.
 Touchpoints don’t exist independently of one another.
 They’re all part of the same story, all linked to a brand’s core promise.
 This is why a customer experience strategy is so crucial.

-A purchasing experience on mobile doesn’t end.
+A purchasing experience on mobile may begin long before checkout, whether in person, on desktop, through a photograph, or through in-room AR visualization and virtual try-ons, but it does not end at purchase.
 It extends into unboxing, setup, and regular use.
 It continues through ad campaigns and customer support.
 It endures on social media.
 Finally, it breathes new life with the choice to make, or not make, another purchase.

 CX Strengthens Brand Relevance

-Branding is dead?
-Hardly.
-It’s stronger than ever, but that doesn’t change the fact that a crummy interaction completely undermines even the most inspiring brand promise.
+UX is stronger than ever, but it is not a substitute for CX.
+One crummy interaction can still undermine even the most inspiring brand promise.
 Can brand designers control what happens at every touchpoint?
-No, but they can design brands that are disconnected from reality—brands that make big promises but don’t deliver when it counts.
+No, but they can design brands that are disconnected from reality; brands that make big promises but don’t deliver when it counts.
 When such a disconnect exists, customers tend to look elsewhere.

 Understanding the basics